youngmijin/PracticeML/README.md

 Just run FairHedge.py.

-Datasets used: "adult-all.csv" (You can down load from https://archive.ics.uci.edu/ml/datasets/adult)
+Dataset used: "adult-all.csv" (You can down load the dataset from https://archive.ics.uci.edu/ml/datasets/adult)

 ## Training